thornjad/unbroken/README.md

 * Gnome Shell, GTK 3.14 - 3.22
 * The `gnome-themes-standard` package
 * The murrine engine.
 This has different names depending on your distro.
-  * `gtk-engine-murrine` (Arch Linux)
+  * `gtk-engine-murrine` (Arch)
-  * `gtk2-engines-murrine` (Debian, Ubuntu, elementary OS)
+  * `gtk2-engines-murrine` (Mint, Debian, Ubuntu, elementary OS)
   * `gtk-murrine-engine` (Fedora)
   * `gtk2-engine-murrine` (openSUSE)
   * `gtk-engines-murrine` (Gentoo)

-After the installation is complete you can activate the theme from the settings menu, or with `gnome-tweak-tool` or a similar program by selecting `Unbroken` as Window/GTK+ theme and `Unbroken` as Gnome Shell/Cinnamon theme.
+After the installation is complete you can activate the theme from the settings menu, or with `gnome-tweak-tool` or a similar program by selecting `Unbroken` as the Cinnamon theme.

 ## Uninstall